 Cybercriminals constantly find new ways to circumvent corporate defenses, and just about every business falls victim to an attack sooner or later.
-Hence cyber insurance has become a lucrative product for insurance companies and a must-have for businesses that want to offset the costs of attack-inflicted damage.
+Hence cyber insurance has become a lucrative product for insurance companies to offer — and a must-have for businesses to offset the costs of attack-inflicted damage.

 What Is Cyber Insurance and Why Do You Need It?